Stephen-Gates/report-gallery/docs/interface/interface-circle-map-report.md

 ## Filters

-Filters can be used to focus on the required Interfaces
+Use Filters to focus on the required Interfaces

 <!--
 ## Editing